tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-setup-gui.md

 ##### Full TezPeak configuration examples

-Here's the TezPeak configuration with all TezBake available options:
+Here's the TezPeak configuration with all available TezPay options:

    ```
 {